 Data breach: any accidental or unauthorised access to, destruction, loss, use, modification or disclosure of Personal data due to a violation of the principle of data security.
-[Source: Article 7 of the Convention]

 Data exporter: the Controller, located in a country that is a Party to the Convention that transfers Personal data to a Data importer.